paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 https://twitter.com/Will_deF/status/1113107244835631104

+> "The most essential gift for a good writer is a built-in, shock-proof shit detector.
+This is the writer’s radar." - Ernest Hemingway

 When reporting a news event, do we only report what people tell us?
 What if two different sources say contrasting things?

 Scepticism is important in journalism because it moves us from merely repeating what people have said, to establishing the *factual basis* for that information.
 It has become particularly important in a modern information age when most public bodies can communicate with the public directly, without that accountability.